Morongo Field

-LoanMart Field (previously known as the City of Rancho Cucamonga Epicenter Entertainment & Sports Complex, or The Rancho Cucamonga Epicenter for short) is a stadium in Rancho Cucamonga, California.
+Morongo Field at The Epicenter is a stadium in Rancho Cucamonga, California.
 It is primarily used for baseball and is the home field of the Rancho Cucamonga Quakes minor league baseball team.
 It was opened on April 3, 1993, with the nickname The Epicenter, and has a seating capacity of 6,588 people.
-While playing home games at the stadium since 1993, the Quakes have broken a number of stadium attendance records.
+While playing at the stadium since 1993, the Quakes have broken a number of stadium attendance records.

 History

 Construction

 In 1992, the San Bernardino Spirit were playing at Fiscalini Field, when it was announced that a new ballpark would be built in Rancho Cucamonga for over $20 million.
 At the time, this was a large amount of money to spend on a new minor league ballpark.
 The Spirit (soon renamed the Quakes) jumped at the chance to play in this new ballpark and moved in 1993, switching their affiliation from the Seattle Mariners to the San Diego Padres.

 Construction started on November 14, 1991, with much of the staff for the Quakes moving into trailers on the outskirts of the construction site.
 The process used 400 trucks of concrete, and over 95,000 cubic yards of dirt were moved.
 Officially named "The Quakes," the stadium was then nicknamed the "Epicenter."
 The team moved into the stadium on April 1, 1993.